donn/TrixKit/Readme.md

 TrixKit tries to levarage two modes of operation, **safe** and **unsafe**, so it can be used in either a REPL as a linear algebra or in a product as a library.
 * However, as TrixKit uses heavy reference semantics, it is not recommended at all in a produciton environment.
 I may update this in the future but let's be honest, it is probably not going to happen.

+If you need an actual, production-ready Linear Algebra library for Swift: [LANumerics](https://github.com/phlegmaticprogrammer/LANumerics) looks extremely promising.

 In an attempt to keep all my math-related Swift under one roof, TrixKit also has some digital signal processing functions under the `DSP` namespace.

 # Examples